mkrishna4u/smart-testauto-framework/README.md

 # How to start with this framework tool
 To start with this framework / STAS tool is as easy as could be.

-**Download STAS (smart-testauto-framework.zip) from link:** [https://github.com/mkrishna4u/smart-testauto-framework/releases/tag/6.0.7](https://github.com/mkrishna4u/smart-testauto-framework/releases/tag/6.0.7 "STAS 6.0.7")
+**Download STAS (smart-testauto-studio.zip) from link:** [https://github.com/mkrishna4u/smart-testauto-framework/releases/tag/6.0.7](https://github.com/mkrishna4u/smart-testauto-framework/releases/tag/6.0.7 "STAS 6.0.7")

 Please refer the link below to understand STAS tool functionality and how to use it: